EvaMaeRey/ind2cat/README.md

 #>    male 709 142
 ```

-In the following visual summary of the data, where the indicator
+Likewise, in the following visual summary of the data, where an
-variable is directly used, interpretation is awkward.
+indicator variable is directly used, interpretation is awkward.

 ``` r
 library(tidyverse)